 The process steps to setup D0357 – Half Hourly Metered Data for EMR is detailed in BSCP503: Half Hourly Data Aggregation for SVA Metering Systems Registered in SMRS.
 In addition, a summary guidance is available, HHDA Metering Solution for EMR.

 Where a Capacity Provider has CMU(s), which contain MPAN(s), they must ask their Supplier to send D0354 data flow to the HHDA to trigger the creation of D0357 data flows.
-We have also summarised the high level process, please do ensure you follow the BSCP503 and reference the HHDA Metering Solution for EMR guidance.
+Appendix 10 of WP195 – CM and CfD Metered Data contains a D0357 Set Up email template that Capacity Providers can use when contacting Suppliers.
+Please do ensure you follow the BSCP503 and reference the HHDA Metering Solution for EMR guidance.

 To setup a D0357 the Supplier must send a D0354 data flow from the supplier to the HHDA.
 The D0354 need to include the following information: